Titania (A Midsummer Night's Dream)

 Titania (/tɪˈta:niə/) is a character in William Shakespeare's 1595–1596 play A Midsummer Night's Dream.

 In the play, she is the Queen of the fairies and wife of the Fairy King, Oberon.
-Due to Shakespeare's influence, later fiction has often used the name "Titania" for fairy queen characters.
+The pair are depicted as powerful natural spirits who together guarantee the fertility or health of the human and natural worlds.
+Yet their falling out has severely disrupted both worlds, as Titania explains at length in Act 1 Scene 2, ending "And this same progeny of evils comes From our debate, from our dissension."

 Origins

+The names Titania and Oberon may both sound vaguely classical, but neither is a figure from classical mythology.
+Survivals of homegrown English paganism were sometimes denounced as witchcraft; but Shakespeare folds his pagan fairies into the more accepted mythology of Greco-Roman literature, associating Titania and Oberon with the legend of Theseus.

+Shakespeare likely took the name Titania from Ovid's Metamorphoses, where it is an appellation given to the daughters of Titans.
 In traditional folklore, the fairy queen has no name.
-As such, Shakespeare took the name "Titania" from Ovid's Metamorphoses, where it is an appellation given to the daughters of Titans.
+Due to Shakespeare's influence, later fiction has often used the name Titania for fairy-queen characters.

 Role in the play

 Shakespeare's Titania has a major role to play in one of A Midsummer Night's Dream's subplots.

 Titania is a very proud creature and as much of a force to contend with as her husband, Oberon.
 She and Oberon are engaged in a marital quarrel over which of them should have the keeping of an Indian changeling boy.
 It is this quarrel which drives the plot, creating the mix-ups and confusion of the other characters in the play.

 Due to an enchantment cast by Oberon's servant Puck, Titania magically falls in love with a "rude mechanical" (a labourer), Nick Bottom the weaver, who has been given the head of a donkey by Puck, who feels it is better suited to his character.
 While under the spell, Titania loses the powerful attributes she previously held and becomes fawning instead.